Ca' Foscari statute

 - The Academic Senate is a governing body of the University.
-It helps to develop the University’s strategies; after consulting the Board of Governors, it approves the Charter and the University General Regulations; it approves the regulations within its competence under Article 47; and it performs programming, coordination and control duties for the University activities in the area of research and teaching.
+It contributes to develop the University’s strategies; after the necessary approval by the Board of Governors, it approves the Statute; and after necessary consultation with the Board of Governors it approves the University General Regulations; moreover, under Article 48 it also approves the regulations within its competence; and performs programming, coordination and control duties related to research and teaching.

 - In particular, the Academic Senate: